 Oak Harbor high school started their NJROTC program in 1973 and continues to have a successful program.
 NJROTC is a citizenship and leadership program designed to encourage and help students to become informed and involved citizens of the United States.
-The Oak Harbor Wildcat Batallion currently serves in Northwest Washington near Naval Air Station Whidbey Island.At the beginning of the 2019-2020 school year there were 225 active cadets.Senior Naval Science Instructor: Commander Vincent Quidachay, USN (ret.)Naval Science Instructor: AMHC (AW) William "Chief" Thiel USN (ret.)CONGRATULATIONS!!Wildcat Battalion was selected as the #1 NJROTC unit in Area 13 which covers the largest geographical area, CO, UT, NV, Northern CA, OR, WA, AK, Hawaii, Guam and Japan.
+The Oak Harbor Wildcat Batallion currently serves in Northwest Washington near Naval Air Station Whidbey Island.At the beginning of the 2020-2021 school year, there are 197 active cadets.Senior Naval Science Instructor: Commander Vincent Quidachay, USN (ret.)Naval Science Instructor: AMHC (AW) William "Chief" Thiel USN (ret.)CONGRATULATIONS!!Wildcat Battalion was selected as the #1 NJROTC unit in Area 13 which covers the largest geographical area, CO, UT, NV, Northern CA, OR, WA, AK, Hawaii, Guam, and Japan.
 WAY TO GO WILDCATS!!This honor put us in the running for the top NJROTC unit in the Nation.
 Upon Naval Service Training Command's results, Oak Harbor NJROTC was the Number 2 Best unit in the Nation!
 WILDCATS are on the NATIONAL map!!
 CONGRATULATIONS!!The battalion Change of command was held on June 3rd at the high school taking social distancing in mind. c/CDR Lawrence Zapanta took command of the battalion from Victor Zarate.
 Thomas Carmen took the XO position from Jaelyn O'Hara, James Hart took the OPS position from Taylor Cress, and Skye Kawi took the CMC position from Trina Desquitado.
 Jeremiah Leetham and Nathan Swanson took the company commander positions from Lauren Crossley and Elaine Aguirre.
 Pictures to be posted at a later date.Physicals are only good for one year for NJROTC.
 If you need a new physical, use the following link for the paperwork from the athletic office.

-ScheduleThe Teams camp that was scheduled for the week of Aug 24 - 28 has been cancelled due to the restrictions from OSPI and the district.
+ScheduleThe Teams camp that was scheduled for the week of Aug 24 - 28 has been canceled due to the restrictions from OSPI and the district.
 Once the phases change and we are allowed to come back to school, we will let everyone know on this website and through Skyward and Google classroom.